 For several years I have been making the Tri Glide Lift Brackets originally thought up by Jerry Lenard.
 Based on his design concept (getting rid of the rear sag) and my testing of different lift heights and bottom shock locations.
 All starting out just for the “more level look” of the Tri Glide.
 Then the ride testing for how it handled and “felt” on the road.
 I do not advertise the improved ride and handling qualities part but it was immediately reported through the forums and testimonials I received.
+There are several lifts sold today.
+Some sold as providing a softer ride.
+I as well as others have tested all types.
+From our test, A "lift is a lift", this is not rocket science.

 The looks part is very obvious, the ride part, at best is subjective.
 My “butt o-meter” has told me that ride quality and handling was greatly improved.
 To this point I was only guessing to why and wondered about how much if any, the weight was transferred on the TG.
 Today I decided that I would do a few back to back test.